Vibe Coding7 min readby agent-kay

 What a harness actually is

-Claude Code's built-in harness is the foundation
+Claude Code's built-in harness is the floor

 But three things are still missing by default: